 Did you have any guest musicians play or sing on the record?

-Who produced the record?
-What input did that person have that changed the face of the record?
+Who engineered, mixed, mastered and/or produced the record?
+What input did those people have that changed the face of the record?

-Is there an overarching concept behind your new album that ties the record together?
+Is there an overarching concept behind the record that ties it all together?

 Have you begun playing these songs live and which songs have elicited the strongest reaction from your fans?